jpverkamp/blog/content/programming/2014/2014-09-14-procedural-invaders.md

          (make-vector 3 (flomap-ref img-w/o-highlight 0 x y))))))
 ```

-Basically, we pull off the lowest four bits with a {{< wikipedia "bitmask" >}} for the highlight then shift all the rest down and pass off to the original `procedural-invader` function.
+Basically, we pull off the lowest four bits with a [[wiki:bitmask]]() for the highlight then shift all the rest down and pass off to the original `procedural-invader` function.
 Then we build a new image from that, mostly copying but taking a single pixel and making it red.
 Adding an argument so that our `demo` function can handle highlighting:

 ```scheme
 > (demo #:highlights? #t)